-One day in 1998, I came across this painting by John Howe and I was struck by how perfect his rendition of Barad-dûr was… it seemed to fit exactly with what I’d always imagined in my mind.
-It elevated the Dark Tower, a vast and potent symbol of Sauron’s Mordor.
-As I sat looking at his Tower of Adamant, I thought how much I would like to see this image in motion, with the great Eye of Sauron searching for the ONE Ring across the Plain of Gorgoroth.
+Early in 1998, sometime in January or February, I came across this painting by John Howe and I was struck by how perfect his rendition of Barad-dûr was… it seemed to fit exactly with what I’d always imagined in my mind.
+It elevated the Dark Tower, a vast and potent symbol of Sauron’s Mordor, mysterious and frightening.
+As I sat looking at Howe’s Tower of Adamant, I thought how much I would like to see this image in motion, with the great Eye of Sauron searching for the ONE Ring across the Plain of Gorgoroth.
 And so began my own journey into Mordor.

 Here is John Howe’s vision of the Dark Tower of Mordor

 “Thither, eastward, unwilling his eye was drawn.
 It passed the ruined bridges of Osgiliath,